zarf-dev/zarf/docs/13-walkthroughs/6-publish-and-deploy.md

-# Publishing + Deploying A Zarf Package Via OCI
+# Using OCI to Store & Deploy Zarf Packages

 ## Introduction